 Quick Answer (TL;DR)

 This free Google Slides timeline roadmap template lays out your product plan on a chronological axis with milestones, phases, and team assignments.
-It is the classic roadmap format — the one executives expect to see and the one that answers "when will X be done?" most directly.
+It is the classic roadmap format, rooted in Gantt chart visualization.
+The one executives expect to see and the one that answers "when will X be done?" most directly.
+For more on the features timeline roadmap format and how it fits into your broader planning process, see our guide to building a product roadmap.

 What This Template Includes